We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

-The revolver was our first, successful repeating handgun.
-Even today, the basic design has remained the same.
+One of the biggest advancements in firearms was repeating firearms.
+The revolver was the first successful repeating handgun, and even today, the basic design has remained the same.
 A revolving cylinder is fitted into the frame with a handle on the bottom.
 That cylinder has holes drilled in which the charges or cartridges are fitted.
 This cylinder turns on a pivot pin in the center to align each hole in the cylinder in turn with the barrel and the firing mechanism.

 The first recorded revolver is an 8-shot, manually rotated, flintlock revolver made in 1597.
 It belonged to the officer Georg von Reichwein from Hessen in Germany.
 It’s a very interesting piece of gun building, but didn’t catch on.